kaushikthedeveloper/DoubleBackPress/README.md

         **Parameters :**
         - `firstBackPressAction` : FirstBackPressAction
-            => The action that should be performed after the 1st back button click, before the 2nd back press.
+            => The action that should be performed after the first back button click, before the 2nd back press.

         **Returns :**
         - `DoubleBackPress`